-If you think your WordPress website has been hacked this Halloween, don’t get spooked.
+If you think your WordPress website has been hacked, you’re not alone.

 The only real big downside to using WordPress is that because it is the most popular website content management system in the world, it is also the most targeted by hackers.
 Unfortunately, no matter how many security measures are taken, there is no way to guarantee that your site won’t be hacked.
 But the benefits of WordPress far outway the risks when it comes to security, and there are many things you can do to minimize the risk of your website getting hacked.